lauren-mods/Valheim-modding/Backupheim/README.md

 # Backupheim

-A batch file to quickly backup player and world files.
+A batch file to quickly backup local character and world save files.
 [Github](https://github.com/lauren-aka-proudunicornmods/Backupheim)
 [Nexus](https://www.nexusmods.com/valheim/mods/1325)

 ## What does it do?

 Backupheim is a batch file that you run (double click) to update either your world files, your character files, or both.

+It **does not currently back up cloud saves**.
+This is due to Xcopy and spaces.
+If you can help with this, please respond to the issue [here]().

 It copies files from the **default save-game location** on Windows PCs to a backup folder in the **same location as the batch file**.